|

 4. Use find-and-replace in Word

 Microsoft Word’s onboard find-and-replace tool enables you to locate and fix problems in your document quickly.
-This free ebooklet, The Author’s Proofreading Companion, includes a range of handy strings and wildcard searches.
+This free ebooklet, Formatting in Word: Find and Replace, includes a range of handy strings and wildcard searches.

 Word's styles palette ensures the different elements of your text are formatted consistently.
-This tutorial shows you how to set up, assign and amend styles.
+These tutorials shows you how to set up, assign and amend styles.
 It'll save you heaps of time whether you're working on business documents, web copy, short stories or novels.

 6. Trade with a colleague